zeke-xie/deep-learning-dynamics-paper-list/README.md

 # 5. Learning Dynamics beyond Standard Training

+- Dynamics of stochastic gradient descent for two-layer neural networks in the teacher-student setup.
+In *NeurIPS 2019*. [[pdf](https://proceedings.neurips.cc/paper/2019/file/cab070d53bd0d200746fb852a922064a-Paper.pdf)]
+- On the dynamics of gradient descent for autoencoders.
+In *AISTAT 2019*. [[pdf](http://proceedings.mlr.press/v89/nguyen19a/nguyen19a.pdf)]
 - Understanding the role of training regimes in continual learning.
 In *NeurIPS 2020*. [[pdf](https://proceedings.neurips.cc/paper/2020/file/518a38cc9a0173d0b2dc088166981cf8-Paper.pdf)]
 - Layer-wise conditioning analysis in exploring the learning dynamics of dnns.
 In *ECCV 2020*. [[pdf](https://arxiv.org/pdf/2002.10801.pdf)]
 - Understanding self-supervised learning dynamics without contrastive pairs.
 In *ICML 2021*. [[pdf](http://proceedings.mlr.press/v139/tian21a/tian21a.pdf)]
+- Differential privacy dynamics of langevin diffusion and noisy gradient descent.
+In *NeurIPS 2021*. [[pdf](https://proceedings.neurips.cc/paper/2021/file/7c6c1a7bfde175bed616b39247ccace1-Paper.pdf)]